OpenWaterFoundation/owf-app-infomapper-ng/infomapper/README.md

 ## Updating Node ##

 Node should be kept up to date so new features & security updates can be used.
-Obviously, updating Node is not just for the use of the Infomapper; this will effect all other software that utilizes Node on the system, so keep that in mind.
+Obviously, updating Node is not just for the use of the InfoMapper; this will effect all other software that utilizes Node on the system, so keep that in mind.
 The following steps show how to do this: